consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 Then add the 4 **usb_arcade** and **usb_desc** files inside yout **core/teensy3** folder and overwirte existing files.

->Alternatively download the whole set of folders and paste into Program Files.
+>Alternatively download the whole set of folders from the github and paste into Program Files.

 * Open Arduino IDE v1.8
 * In the *Tools* menu choose Board Type: Teensy 3.2